Kimberly Bourne, Dip. Counselling, MBACP (Reg.)

 Training, qualifications & experience

 I enjoy working with people of all backgrounds within my private counselling practice.
-I have specialised experience working with young people as a Visiting Counsellor at The Arts University Bournemouth where for many years I supported students through concerns such as loneliness, bullying, exam pressure, overwhelming emotions, loss of relationship, bereavement, gender dysphoria, anxiety, panic attacks, depression, self-harm and disordered eating.
+I have specialised experience working with young people as a Visiting Counsellor at The Arts University Bournemouth where for many years I supported students through concerns such as loneliness, bullying, exam pressure, low self-esteem, loss of relationship, bereavement, gender dysphoria, anxiety, panic attacks, depression, self-harm and disordered eating.
 I have also been a Mentor at a local school working 1-to-1 helping students grow and develop their potential.
 During my training I was a counsellor for Cruse Dorset, supporting people of all ages who had been bereaved and now continue this work in my private practice.

 I am committed to my ongoing professional development and undertake regular psychotherapy and counselling CPD throughout the year to expand and update my knowledge and best practice.